 But when you got to see the person (or flat) face to face, you realized that photos can be deceiving – for better or for worse.

-My first date was with a woman who in person seemed much older than her reported age, and who just looked sort of run down and tired.
+My first date was with a woman who in person seemed much older than her reported age, and just looked sort of tired.
 I bought her a courtesy beer and sent her on her way.

 The second date was with a Latin girl.
 We met at Templo de Debod.
 She came in a little pink dress and bright red lipstick.